“Oh the Places You’ll Go” by Dr. Seuss is a metaphorical masterpiece.

 for a mind-maker-upper to make up his mind.

 I lay much of the blame at my own feet.
-If it was just my house, I could maybe live with it.
+If it was just my house, maybe I could live with it.
 The problem is I allow it to go on in almost every aspect of my life.
-I find it’s easier to put things off if it is uncomfortable or if there is risk involved.
+It’s easier to put things off if it is uncomfortable or if there is risk involved.

-I tend to pass on projects if they involve a phone call.
+I pass on projects if they involve a phone call.
 Please, just let me send an email or a text.
-I’ve been known to put off Doctor’s appointments indefinitely rather than make a two minute call.
+Doctor’s appointments can be put off indefinitely rather than making a two minute call.
 The list of current calls I need to make is somewhere around a dozen, most have been on the list for at least a month.
-My life is scheduled to start sometime in the future but that time always gets postponed.
-I plan to get to that thing later.
+My life is scheduled to start sometime in the future but the future gets postponed.
+There is a plan to get to that thing later.

-The truth is this, chances are I won’t ever have time or money to do the things I want to.
+The truth is this, chances are there will never be enough time or money to do the things I want to.

-I’ll probably be busy, tired, and stressed until that day I discover I waited too long.
-I’m ready to start now, because this is the time to live life, surrounded by my loved ones.
-So many things I worry about just don’t matter.
+I may be busy, tired, and stressed but it will be too late before I realize it.
+It’s time to start now because this is the time to live my life, while I am still surrounded by my loved ones.
+So many things I worry about and they just don’t matter.
 It’s time to break out of The Waiting Place even if it is just by inching one toe out the door.